n8io/sumo-survey/README.md

 1. `npm run gulp`
 1. `npm run start`
 1. Visit [http://localhost:3000](http://localhost:3000)

+## What you get

+1. ExpressJs framework
+1. Sequelize ORM w/MySQL
+1. Material design UI with AngularJs
+1. Minor CSRF precautions
+1. Gulp build process
+1. ESLint and Stylint - linting
+1. Git hooks for linting checks
+1. Optional CircleCI integration
+1. Optional Dockerfile generation

+## What you don't get

+The following items were left out due to the nature of this prototype.
+However all would normally be part of the development lifecycle.

+1. Unit tests.
+The build process for tests is in place but I chose to forgo TDD for two reasons:
+  1. In the interest of time vs long term gain
+  1. Rapid prototyping in general is not tested
+1. Code coverage (see above)
+1. A Content security policy ([see helmet](https://github.com/helmetjs/helmet))
+1. Behind the walls of an auth'd user, I assume the admin user is a "good web citizen"
+1. Cross browser testing.
+Dev tested on Chrome, briefly checked on Firefox.
+1. Windows install and support.
+This was developed on a Mac.

 The MIT License (MIT) Copyright (c) 2016 Nate Clark